Peritus.ai automates community intelligence for cloud-native questions

 Developer-driven

-While providing timely, accurate responses to some of the most urgent cloud-related questions is Peritus’s bread and butter, the Chrome extension also allows users to answer questions and earn so-called “reputation points.”
+While providing timely, accurate responses to some of the most urgent cloud-related questions is Peritus’s bread and butter, the Chrome extension also allows users to answer questions and earn “reputation points.”
 This can help community managers, for example, establish who the most active and helpful contributors are, or what forums are the most engaged with a particular technology or company.

-Developer engagement has become a core focus for companies of all sizes, given that developers increasingly drive buying decisions in companies — they ultimately decide what tools they want to use.
+Developer engagement has become a core focus for companies of all sizes, given that developers increasingly drive buying decisions in companies.
 And engaging developers can also be a lucrative mechanism for attracting top technical talent.

-All this is why Microsoft doled out more than $7 billion to buy GitHub.
+All of this is why Microsoft shelled out more than $7 billion to buy GitHub.
 It’s also why Peritus focuses heavily (though not exclusively) on “open” rather than proprietary technologies, as these communities are well-aligned with the problem that Peritus is trying to solve.

 “Our focus is open source and open core technologies, where there is a strong culture of knowledge sharing,” Purohit explained.
-“Our belief is all companies, even those who have traditionally had closed business models, must rapidly move to this developer-first approach by opening APIs and PaaS (platform-as-a-service) layers, and building open technical communities.”
+“Our belief is all companies, even those who have traditionally had closed business models, must rapidly move to this developer-first approach by opening APIs and PaaS (platform-as-a-service) layers and building open technical communities.”

-In the immediate future, Purohit said that his company plans to extend its Chrome extension to support developers asking questions on GitHub, Reddit, StackExchange, and Stack Overflow’s business-focused Teams, though the ultimate goal is to go much wider than that.
+In the immediate future, Purohit said his company plans to extend its Chrome extension to support developers asking questions on GitHub, Reddit, StackExchange, and Stack Overflow’s business-focused Teams, though the goal is to eventually go much wider than that.

 “Our future plans include enabling the Chrome extension for any web page,” he said.

-Effectively, this means that a developer could be asking a question on just about any public website, from Hacker News to Facebook, and receive instant answers to all their questions.
+Effectively, this means a developer could be asking a question on just about any public website, from Hacker News to Facebook, and receive instant answers to their questions.

 “Our mission at Peritus is to be the “developer success” company, providing the millions of developers powering the software economy with the expert knowledge they need to be productive with the latest open source and cloud technologies,” Purohit added.